Shifted insertion algorithms for primed words: Shifted Edelman-Greene insertion

-\begin{proof} One can evaluate $\PO(\col(T_\lambda)) = T_\lambda$ directly from the definition of $\PO$.
-Given this observation and Corollary~\ref{q-cor1}, it suffices to show that $Q_{z_\lambda} = Q_{\lambda} $.
-We prove this by appealing to results in \cite{HMP4}.
+One can compute that $\PO(\col(T_\lambda)) = T_\lambda$ directly from the definition of $\PO$.
+Given this observation and Corollary~\ref{q-cor1}, to prove parts (b) and (c) it suffices to show that $Q_{z_\lambda} = Q_{\lambda} $.
+We do this by appealing to results in \cite{HMP4}.
 The permutation $z_\lambda$ is $132$-avoiding by \cite[Ex.
-2.2.2]{Manivel} and therefore also 2143-avoiding (i.e., \defn{vexillary}).
-Moreover, its \defn{involution shape} in the sense of \cite[Def.
-4.38]{HMP4} (defined to be the transpose of the partition sorting the sequence that counts the boxes in each row of $\hat\D(z_\lambda)$) is evidently $\lambda$.
-We therefore have $Q_{z_\lambda} = Q_{\lambda} $ by \cite[Cor.
-4.42 and Thm.
-4.67]{HMP4}. \end{proof}
+2.2.2]{Manivel} and so also 2143-avoiding (i.e., \defn{vexillary}).
+By \cite[Thm.~4.67]{HMP4}, the symmetric function $Q_{y}$ is equal to a single Schur $Q$-function whenever $y \in \I_\ZZ$ is vexillary, and so in particular when $y=z_\lambda$.

+Finally, \cite[Cor~4.42]{HMP4} identifies the top term in the Schur $Q$-expansion of $Q_y$ for any involution $y$: this is precisely the Schur $Q$-function indexed by the involution shape of $y$.
+Since this term is the only term when $y=z_\lambda$, we conclude from part (a) that $Q_{z_\lambda} = Q_{\lambda} $ as needed. \end{proof}

 As in the introduction, given elements $v \in S_m$ and $w \in S_n$, let $v \times w \in S_{m+n}$ be the permutation mapping $i\mapsto v(i)$ for $i \in [m]$ and $m+j \mapsto m+ w(j)$ for $j \in [n]$.

 \begin{corollary} If $\lambda$ and $\mu$ are strict partitions then $Q_{\lambda} Q_\mu = \sum_\nu g^{\nu}_{\lambda\mu} Q_\nu$ where the sum is over strict partitions $\nu$ and $g^{\nu}_{\lambda\mu} $ is the number of elements in $\left\{ \PO(a) : a \in \iR^+(z_\lambda \times z_\mu)\right\}$ of shape $\nu$. \end{corollary}